ibm-cloud-docs/monitoring/monitoring.md

 By default, severity is set to *warning*.
 You can set the severity of an alert to any of the following values: *emergency*, *alert*, *critical*, *error*, *warning*, *notice*, *informational*, debug*

-You can define one or more notification channels:
+You can define one or more notification channels for any of the following notification integrations:
+* Email Notifications
+* PagerDuty Notifications
+* Slack Notifications
+* VictorOps Notifications
+* OpsGenie Notifications
+* Configure a Webhook Channel

+For more information, see [Configuring a notification channel](/docs/services/Monitoring-with-Sysdig/notifications.html#create).

 You can enable predefined alerts, modify alerts, and create custom alerts in the web UI and by using the Sysdig API.